 We know from scientific research that posture affects mood.
-Good posture helps to increase focus, promote positive thoughts, and encourage self-esteem, according to research from Shwetha Nair et al. at the Department of Psychological Medicine at The University of Auckland .
+Good posture helps to increase focus, promote positive thoughts, and encourage self-esteem, according to research from The University of Auckland.

-Having good meditation posture will a) help to reduce overthinking and anxiety, and b) help you to focus for this meditation.
+Having good posture will a) help to reduce rumination and anxiety, and b) help us focus for this meditation.

 3: Close your eyes and take a few moments to relax

-Because this is a meditation for overthinking and anxiety, we need to quieten the mind before we can start meditating.
+Because this is a meditation for excessive thinking, we need to quieten the mind just a little bit before we can start meditating.
 Otherwise, we will not be able to focus.

-Leah Brock, LMSW, at the University of Michigan Health Department, says, “Square Breathing promotes relaxation and leads to clearer thoughts, helping to reset emotional peaks.”
+Leah Brock says, “Square Breathing promotes relaxation and leads to clearer thoughts, helping to reset emotional peaks.”

 In some instances, you will find that when you close your eyes, your thoughts become louder and it is harder to focus.
-IF this is the case for you, open your eyes and meditate in the Zen fashion.
+If this is the case for you, open your eyes and meditate the Zen way, which is another great meditation for overthinking.
 That is, sit in front of a blank wall with your eyes open, looking at a point 45 degrees below your regular line of sight.
 This will stop you from entering the “dream state” that closed eyes can produce.
 It will help you to focus.

-4: Practice mindful breathing for a minimum of 27 breaths (one-quarter mala).
+4: Practice mindful breathing for a minimum of 27 breaths.
 To do this, simply observe your breath moving through your body.

 5: Monitor when your mind is focused and when it gets consumed by thoughts.
 Say to yourself, “Mind leaving” when you lose focus, and then “Mind returning” when you regain focus.

-One of the single most important parts of meditation (and one part that guided meditations and apps like Headspace miss) is the process of observing the mind.
+One of the single most important parts of meditation is the process of observing the mind.